ashfaqur/blog/README.md

     sudo docker compose up --build

-After the docker containers start, the Python script will run automitically to test the APIs.
+After the Docker containers start, the Python script will run automatically to test the APIs.

 Afterwards the server will still be available on port 8080.